jermsmcerms/CommandInterpreter/README.md

 I will let you try and figure that out for yourself :)

 P.S: This base line project will not scale for certian games as is.
-For example, the ComposeCommand function will may not produce the input you expect with the current algorithm and limited scope of commands.
+For example, the ComposeCommand function will may produce the input you expect with the current algorithm and limited scope of commands.
+This is due to the way I am extracting simultanious inputs.
+The algorithm here works for the limited inputs, but a more presice function will be needed if you use a larger set of acceptable inputs.
+I have fixed this in my own work.
+So, I'll you find your own way doing so ;)